Rotation in a web based design canvas

 }

-With this data model and elements always being upright, we could easily detect collision detections because each element effectively formed an axis-aligned bounding box (AABB).
+With this data model and elements always being upright, we could easily detect collisions because each element effectively formed an axis-aligned bounding box (AABB).

 For example, to check whether an element was within the x-bounds of its container, we would take the element's left position as a starting point, add its width to find the end point, and then ensure that: